telerik/xamarin-forms-docs/controls/calendar/view-modes/calendar-dayview.md

 Day ViewMode provides a convenient way to display appointments for a certain day.
 For more details on the Appointments feature of RadCalendar refer to [Appointments]({%slug calendar-appointments%}) topic.

->note You could also consider [MultiDay ViewMode]({%slug calendar-multidayview %}) as it gives the option to select how many days to display, provides current time indicator as well as a few other configuration settings.
+>note You can also consider [MultiDay ViewMode]({%slug calendar-multidayview%}) as it gives the option to select how many days to display, provides current time indicator as well as a few other configuration settings.

-## Key Features
+## Timeline Settings

-This section lists the key properties of the Day ViewMode, so you could configure it to best suit your needs.
+You can specify the initial and end hours displayed in the DayView through the **DayViewSettings** property of RadCalendar.
+DayViewSettings provides the following configuration options:

-* **DayStartTime**: Defines the time used to indicate the start of the timeline.
+* **DayStartTime**: Defines the time used to indicate the start of the Calendar timeline.
 The default value of the DayStartTime is 00:00:00 or 12:00 AM.
 * **DayEndTime**: Sets the time used to indicate the end of the timeline.
 * **TimelineInterval**: This property is of type *TimeSpan* and defines the time intervals inside the timeline.

-All of the above are applied using the **DayViewSettings** property of RadCalendar.
+Through the DayViewSettings you can also configure [Special and restricted slots]({%slug calendar-specialslots%}) and [Non-working hours]({%slug calendar-nonworking-hours%}) features of RadCalendar.

 ## Styling

 This section presents the various properties you can use for customizing the visual appearance of different parts of the Day view.
 All of them are applied through **DayViewStyle** property of RadCalendar.

-#### AllDayArea
+#### AllDayArea Styling

-DayView provides AllDay area used to display appointments for the whole day.
-Following are the properties related to AllDay area:
+DayView provides all-day area at the top of the timeline to display appointments that continue a whole day(s).
+Following are the styling properties related to AllDay area:

-* **AllDayAreaBackgroundColor**: Specifies the background of AllDay area;
+* **AllDayAreaBackgroundColor**: Specifies the background color of the AllDay area;
 * **AllDayAppointmentBackgroundColor**: Specifies the background of the all-day appointments shown inside AllDay area;
 * **AllDayLabelTextColor and AllDayLabelFontSize**: Refer to the Text shown inside time ruler next to the AllDay area;
 * **AllDayAppointmentTextColor and AllDayAppointmentFontSize**: Refer to the all-day appointments displayed inside AllDay area;

+>tip In order to create all-day appointments you just need to set **IsAllDay** bool property of the Appointment class.
+For more details on the Appointments feature of RadCalendar refer to [Appointments]({%slug calendar-appointments%}) topic.

 #### Timeline Styling

-Through DayViewStyle you could define the background of the timeline as well as different background to the current day, also the background and font-size of appointments inside timeline.
+Through **DayViewStyle** you could define the background of the timeline as well as different background to the current day, also the background and font-size of appointments inside timeline.

 * **TimelineBackgroundColor**: Refers to the whole timeline area, except the current day;
 * **TimelineLabelsTextColor and TimelineLabelsFontSize**: Refers to the text marking the time intervals;